-The street cost of benzos like Xanax ranges depending on their location and scarcity.
+The street cost of benzodiazepines such as Xanax ranges depending on their location and scarcity.

-In general, people can expect to pay around $3-$5 per Xanax pill on the street — depending on the pill’s dosage and strength.
+In general, people can expect to pay around $3 to $5 per Xanax pill on the street, depending on the pill’s dosage and strength.

 The popular benzodiazepine, Xanax, is used to treat anxiety and panic disorders.
-Because it is prescribed by physicians, it is not legally available except by prescription.
+It is not legally available except by prescription from a physician.

 Despite this, Xanax is one of the most commonly abused prescription drugs sold on the street.

 Cost Of A Xanax Tablet (Xanax Bar) On The Street

 Xanax comes in .25 mg, .50 mg, 1 mg, and 2 mg pills.
 The 2 mg pills are “bars” that can be broken into four increments approximating .50 mg doses.

 On the street, a 2 mg Xanax bar may cost around $5.